-Some organizations carried out metadata management prior to the introduction of the internet.
-Libraries offer the most obvious example of this: metadata management made it possible to know where a book or a magazine is located.
-With digital transformation, information comes in different formats (web applications, confidential data, work contracts, customer data, etc.).
+Metadata management refers to the managing of metadata to simplify data access, sharing, integration, and analysis within organizations.
+Some organizations carried out metadata management prior to the introduction of the Internet – Libraries offer the most obvious example of this: Card catalogs served as a form of metadata management which made it possible to know where a book or a magazine is located.
+With digital transformation, information comes in different formats like web applications, confidential data, work contracts, and customer data.
 Above all, enormous amounts of data necessitate the establishment of effective metadata management.

-Managing your metadata means being able to properly extract key information all while understanding its context and how it can be applied to the company.
+Above all, managing your metadata means being able to properly extract key information all while understanding its context and how it can be applied to the company.

 With the proliferation of data sources, their increasing volume, and their disparity, managing your metadata is critical.
 There are several reasons for this:

-- Data reuse: By facilitating knowledge sharing, metadata management also makes it easier for multiple parties to reuse data.
+- Data reuse: By facilitating knowledge sharing, metadata management also makes it easier for multiple parties to reuse data

 - Understanding: Efficient metadata management centers on a unique vocabulary (the data catalog).
 This enables all users to more quickly comprehend the terminologies used and access the information they need.
-And this is possible at any technical level.
+And this is possible at any technical level

-How do you manage your metadata?
+How to manage your metadata?

 Implementing a metadata management strategy involves several steps:

-- Storage: This entails identifying all sources of metadata (whether internal or external to the company).
+- Storage: This entails identifying all sources of metadata (whether internal or external to the company)

 - Integration: Metadata is generated as soon as new information is published.
-Any changes to the data must also be integrated.
+Any changes to the data must also be integrated

 - Governance: Metadata management is an integral part of data governance.
-It is therefore essential to define roles, lifecycles, metadata content, etc. This will bring consistency to the information available.
+It is therefore essential to define roles, lifecycles, metadata content, etc. This will bring consistency to the information available

 These key steps allow companies to make the most of their ecosystem of information assets (in terms of both content and form).

 Organizations cannot afford to ignore the vital insights brought by metadata in 2023.
-While starting a data management project from scratch might seem intimidating, luckily there are a wealth of tools available to make the process as snag-free and scaleable as possible.
+While starting a data management project from scratch might seem intimidating, luckily there is a wealth of tools available to make the process as snag-free and scaleable as possible.